-Anyone who owns long term CDs may find it tricky when it comes to reporting interest on CDs.
+Anyone who owns long-term CDs may find it tricky when it comes to reporting interest on CDs.
 Although a CD may not reach maturity for several years, the bank may send you Form 1099-INT in every year that the CD is earning interest.
-You may not receive the the interest payout until after maturity, but you will be required to report interest earned.
+You may not receive the interest payout until after maturity, but you will be required to report interest earned.

 The exception to reporting annual CD interest is if you own IRA CDs, where earnings will be reported according to the type of IRA.

 Many banking customers who opened a new bank or credit card account with a sign-up bonus offer will realize that they received Form 1099-INT for that amount of that bonus.
 If you jumped on the $100 cash bonus for opening a Chase checking account or the Discover More Card $100 cash back bonus, the bonuses are considered taxable interest income.

 If your bank has a referral program (e.g., Ally Bank) that pays you for completed referral sign-ups, the referral commission is also reported on Form 1099-INT.